-In a log level 3 log, You should highlight all the way to the next Source Entry (which is the next record).
+In a Log File level 3 log, You should highlight all the way to the next Source Entry (which is the next record).

-If this log level 2, simply include the line of the error message, as well as 20 lines before and 20 lines after.
-(Note: Log level 2 may be insufficient for troubleshooting.
-So, if possible, turn log level to 3 and rerun the connection.
+If this Log File level 2, simply include the line of the error message, as well as 20 lines before and 20 lines after.
+(Note: Log File level 2 may be insufficient for troubleshooting.
+So, if possible, turn Log File level to 3-Detailed and rerun the connection.
 Send the information detailed above).